deathgaze001/Portfolio/README.md

 To run this site locally:
 1. Open `index.html` in your browser.
 2. Or use a live server (e.g., VS Code Live Server extension).

+## 🔄 How to Update Your Site

+Whenever you make changes to your code (HTML, CSS, JS), follow these steps to update the live site:

+1. Open your terminal in this folder.
+2. Run these 3 commands:
+    ```bash
+    git add .
+    git commit -m "Update site content"
+    git push
+    ```
+3. Wait 1-2 minutes, and GitHub Pages will automatically update with your changes!